masonjames/mj-popcorntv-wiki/How-to-Install-(Windows).md

 ## Section 3: Wrapping Up

 You are now done with the installation!
 Just make sure PopcornTV is running whenever you wish to use it!

+PopcornTV runs inside the Trailers application on your Apple TV.
+Just open the trailers application to begin.